-For Music Majors pursuing Music Education degrees (BME)
+Music Majors Pursuing a Bachelor of Music Education

-Music Education degree students are also allowed to elect up to four semesters of private lessons on a secondary instrument at no charge on a space available basis.
-Lessons taken beyond the fourth semester will be billed to the student’s account by the Financial Services office.
+- BS students may choose to register for MUS 331 as an elective credit during their sixth (6th) semester of study on the principal instrument/voice.
+BS degree students are also allowed to elect up to 4 terms of private lessons on a secondary instrument at no charge on a space available basis.
 Lessons will be weekly, one-half hour, daily minimum one-hour practice expectation.
-Registration is at the 100 level (ex: MUS127xx_yy).
-No formal jury is required for secondary study.
+Registration is at the 100 level.
+No jury is required for secondary study.

-- Any music minor who is the recipient of a Wagnild scholarship follow the same guidelines for BA music majors.
-They will receive a weekly one-hour lesson on the principal instrument/voice and will register for applied lessons every semester in residence.
-They will perform a jury each semester.
-Music minors on Wagnild scholarships register for applied lessons at the 200 level (MUSIC 2xx_yy).
+- Any music minor who is the recipient of a Wagnild scholarship will receive a weekly one-hour lesson on the principal instrument/voice and is required to play a jury at the end of the semester.